SeungeonBaek/RL-study-2019/1주차/Woon5.md

       - DP is effective for medium-sized problems (millions of states)

-      - For large problems DP suffers Bellman's _curse of dimensionality_ !
+      - For large problems DP suffers Bellman's _ curse of dimensionality _

       - Even one backup can be too expensive